ryn8raun248/GraphML_Final_Project/README.md

-# Graph ML Final Project'
+# Graph ML Final Project
 ## Author: Collin Quinn, Feb 2023
 Note: There is no Jupyter Notebook for this project.
 All code is ran via command line.